 A new law in Croatia means that the LLI facility needs $50,000 worth of renovations in order to open in time for this summer’s session.
 God has already provided the first $10,000, which allowed LLI to begin the demolition phase (pictured above).
 Please prayerfully consider whether you can be part of how he provides the remaining $40,000, so that more young people like Amy and Johann can be prepared for cross-cultural ministry.
 Click here to give or to learn more.

 Be disciples.
 Make disciples.
 Let’s do both, together.

 - SEND International’s internship programs, like Leadership Lab International in Croatia, include both practical outreach and personal growth through discipling relationships.
-We also offer discipleship-focused internships in China, Japan, Ukraine, Southeast Asia, Spain, Macedonia and New York City.
+We also offer discipleship-focused internships in East Asia, Japan, Ukraine, Southeast Asia, Spain, Macedonia and New York City.
 Find one that suits your interests.

 - SEND offers more than 200 opportunities to make disciples around the world.
 Explore them here.

 - You can use this set of resources and stories to grow in your own discipleship and to disciple others, whether at home or overseas.